 “What made Wilberforce tick was a profound biblical allegiance to what he called the ‘peculiar doctrines’8 of Christianity.
 These, he said, give rise in turn to true ‘affections’ for spiritual things, which then break the power of pride and greed and fear and lead to transformed morals, which lead to the political welfare of the nation.
 No true Christian can endure in battling unrighteousness unless his heart is aflame with new spiritual affections, or passions.”9

 Driven by sound biblical theology, Wilberforce did much for the morals of the culture not only for the benefit of his day, but also for the years that followed.
-As for his other ‘great object’: “It was a full forty-six years later and only three days before his death on July 26, 1833, when the bill for the abolition of slavery throughout the entire British Empire passed its second reading in the House of Commons.”13 Not only had he succeeded in abolishing the slave trade in 1807, but also his efforts shut down the entire insidious institution!
+As for his other “great object:” “It was a full forty-six years later and only three days before his death on July 26, 1833, when the bill for the abolition of slavery throughout the entire British Empire passed its second reading in the House of Commons.”13 Not only had he succeeded in prohibiting the slave trade (but not yet abolishing it) in 1807, but also his efforts shut down the entire insidious institution!
 A lifetime of work changed the world for the benefit of millions of people.
 But, it all began first with a change in the heart of the man who would one day change the world.
 Wilberforce faithfully pursued his God-given mission.

 III.
 THE IMPORTANCE OF EVANGELISM AND DISCIPLESHIP IN WILBERFORCE’S LIFE